AdobeDocs/journey-optimizer-learn.en/help/tutorial-identity-stitching/trigger-journey-on-user-login.md

 * Drag and drop Email from the actions menu.
 Configure the email action to use the email channel configuration created earlier
 * Publish the journey

+## How the journey is triggered
+>[!NOTE]
+>
+> The journey is triggered by the event payload sent via Web SDK,specifically when the incoming event and event type matches what is configured in the journey.
+In this example the event and event type is **UserLoggedIn**